 Below you will find 8 suggestions on how to improve your maintenance strategy and reduce overall costs!

 Reducing maintenance costs and downtime is often associated with decreasing safety or service.
 In fact, it's the other way around!
 Reducing Maintenance Costs is all about managing your maintenance strategy and planning more efficiently.
 Meaning that you would spend a little bit of extra time on scheduling work orders which will highly increase safety in the work environment.

 A big part of implementing a successful preventative maintenance program in your business is understanding maintenance failure data and effectively using them as KPIs.
-This article will discuss 5 key metrics & failure data collection procedures that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.
+This article will discuss five key metrics & failure data collection procedures that you need to consider, how to calculate them, and what benefits they offer for cost reduction and optimized efficiency.

-Reactive maintenance also often referred to breakdown maintenance means that equipment repairs are done after the equipment failure.
+Reactive maintenance, also often referred to as breakdown maintenance, means that equipment repairs are done after equipment failure.

 While reactive maintenance might make sense from first sight (repairing only when failures occur) read this article to find out why it shouldn’t be your main strategy.

-In order to achieve your goals, you have to focus on specific objective in order to be able to measure your effort and results afterwards and see if you have achieved the goal in the first place.
+In order to achieve your goals, you have to focus on a specific objective in order to be able to measure your effort and results afterward and see if you have achieved the goal in the first place.

 Especially for maintenance managers, tracking the goals and results has become so much easier in the past years due to technology and EAM systems.
 Most of the EAM solutions allow creating custom dashboards based on your needs and the data you are gathering.

 However, most maintenance departments still find it challenging to do reporting.
 The most obvious reason for that is...
 DATA.
-We gather too much information, where people get lost pretty fast and start analyzing data that is actually not important or relevant.
+We gather too much information, and people get lost pretty fast and start analyzing data that is actually not important or relevant.

-In this article you will find most useful 5 Key Performance Indicators for Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!
+In this article, you will find the most useful 5 Key Performance Indicators for Maintenance Department to follow in order to reduce Maintenance Costs and Increase Productivity!

-As a maintenance manager, your daily tasks depend on ability to control maintenance costs and minimize downtime.
+As a maintenance manager, your daily tasks depend on the ability to control maintenance costs and minimize downtime.